- Lowton St Mary’s follows the Department of Education’s National Curriculum. More details are available here.

 To ensure other skills are simultaneously being developed, and forming a break from topic work, there are French and music lessons to enjoy and a host of different sporting opportunities.

-Coaches from Leigh Centurions Rugby League Club, Wigan Athletic Football Club and the Premier Sport group mean we can offer pupils the chance to have professional coaching in rugby, football, and gymnastics.
-There are also after-school courses in athletics and dance to try.
+Professional sports coaches from the Premier Sport group mean we can offer pupils the chance to have expert coaching in football, gymnastics and general athletic fitness.
+There are also after-school courses in these sports to compliment the children’s interest in these activities even further .
 Our school football team competes in the LOGOS league against other Lowton and Golborne area schools.

 For music, Key Stage Two children will have the chance to learn woodwind, brass, strings and percussion instruments as a group, with additional piano and keyboard lessons being offered on an individual basis.
 Younger students will receive an introduction to music but will not have any specific instruments to practise with.